BGSTA9/Linear_Regression/README.md

 Linear Regression is a fundamental statistical method used to model the relationship between a dependent variable and one or more independent variables.
 It is widely used for predictive analysis and finding the linear relationship between variables.

+**This code sets up a linear regression model and animates the process of fitting this model incrementally with more data points.
+The animation shows the regression line updating in the first subplot and the slope’s rate of change in the second subplot.
+**

 Characteristics